kevincuallado/gr0und-s3ct0r.github.io/_drafts/contribute-to-ansible.markdown

 #### d.
 Setup your docker environment
     d.
 Créer des hotes à configurer (docker)

-## Step 2 - Take action!
+## Step 2 - Getting to work!

 #### a.
 Find issues on ansible

-Now it's time to take actions!
-Now you'll be able to see what's going on under the hood of Ansible.
-First you need helps to find a subject to work on.
-Ansible gets an an issues tracker which will helps you can find ideas or ways of work.
-If your are neeby with ansible or python I recommand to you to prefer bugfix because it can be more easily at start than directly start to write a new feature.
-You can filter issues with labels and choose an easy fix by using the `easyfix` label.
+Now that your environment is fully operational, it's time to get to work!
+First, you'll need to find a subject to work on.
+Ansible has an [issue tracker](https://github.com/ansible/ansible/issues), so you'll want to go there to find something to work on.
+If you are new to Ansible and Python, we recommend that you begin with bugfixes as it's easier a problem to resolve than outright writing new features.
+Thankfully, the issue tracker comes with labels which allow you to filter easier problems, with the `easyfix` label, for instance.

 So! [go to the issues tracker and search jobs](https://github.com/ansible/ansible/issues)!

 ![Ansible issues tracker]({{ "/assets/contribute-to-ansible/ansible-issues-tracker.png" | absolute_url }})

-If you want to work on specific subjects or on specific kinds of issues you can apply filters on your research.
-Parts of filters are based on labels so you can use it to find your happiness.

-Example:
+The labels also allow you to select certain subjects or types of issue you might prefer to work on.
+Here's an example :

-Considere you want to works on the docker features of ansible, for fixing a bug or implement a new feature, you research for appropriated label and find the existing label docker.
-So apply this filter to your research and reach only the issues in connection with docker subject.
+You want to work on the Docker features of Ansible.
+You can use labels to find existing issues for bugs or features on that subject.
+Simply apply the filter to your search and you'll get all the features related to Docker on Ansible.

 ![Ansible filter issues by labels]({{ "/assets/contribute-to-ansible/ansible-filter-by-labels.png" | absolute_url }})

-Also you can filter for kind of issues (fix or feature) and refine your research.
+We strongly advice that you play around with the filter system to get acquainted with it; the more you're interested in an issue, the easeir it'll be to get it resolved!

 #### b.
-Start to work

-Well!
-You have your developmenent environment, you know basicly how to work on ansible, how about actually starting to work?

-On the ansible project the default git branch is devel, devel correspond to the latest version of this product.
-Ansible ask to you to work on the `devel` branch by creating a new local feature branch based on this.
-Backports between versions of ansible as managed by the core team.
+Working on your issue

+You did it!
+You finally have an environment to work on, and an issue to resolve!
+You can finally get yours hands dirty.

+Since your environment is already set up, the process to start your work will be pretty straightforward.
+You first need to get the code you're going to work on.
+In the Ansible project, the default git branch is `devel`, which corresponds to the latest version of the product.
+Ansible requires that you work on this branch to create new local feature branches; the backports, which is the porting a feature from the `devel` branch to other branches, is done by the core team.

-Considere you want to fix a bug on docker module so the workflow looks like this:
+Say you want to fix a bug on the docker module; the workflow will look like this:
 ```sh
 $ git checkout devel
 $ git checkout -b fix-docker-module
 ```

-You are now on your new branch `fix-docker-module`.
-You can start to work on and to try to resolve your bug.
+You are now on your new branche, `fix-docker-module`.
+You can directly begin to try and resolve your bug.

-Patches should always be made against the `devel` branch.

-For more informations you can read the
+Note that patches should always be done using the `devel` branch, since backporting is done afterwards.
+For more information, you can read the
 [official ansible contributing guide](http://docs.ansible.com/ansible/latest/community.html#contributing-code-features-or-bugfixes).

-Now you have start to work you must be careful about coding rules best practices.

 #### c.
 Apply coding rules best practices